Momentum-Team-9/momentum-team-9.github.io/code_exercises/py-oo.md

 ### Step 0

-Create a new python file and name it whatever you want.
+Create a new Python file and name it whatever you want.
 This is where you will write the code that follows.

 ### Step 1